 office: (206) 685-4196

-I am currently using a combination of laboratory- and field-based measurements to study sulfonates and auxins in terms of their contribution to marine organic matter flux, their taxonomically driven spatiotemporal dynamics, and their roles in ecosystem interdependencies.
+I am currently using a combination of laboratory- and field-based measurements to study sulfonates in terms of their contribution to marine organic matter flux, their taxonomically driven spatiotemporal dynamics, and their roles in ecosystem interdependencies.

 - Ph.D., Microbiology, University of Georgia, 2014